Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 So what can we do about it?
 What's the goal?
-We need to design new protocol rules that shape the behaviour of the users in a way that they start cleaning up the state.
+We need to design new protocol rules that shape the behavior of the users in a way that they start cleaning up the state.
 Hopefully without any side effects.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_